Debug View is similar to Full Page View in that it shows you a full page preview of your Pen.

 Debug Mode is very useful when you need to do some testing on your code and you need it to be 100% exactly as you have written it.
 Perhaps there is something you think CodePen is doing wrong to your code, or perhaps you just need the preview to be outside of an iframe.

 It's just a totally raw, rendered view of the code you authored in a Pen.
 It's great for debugging, or just showing off your code!

-If you're a PRO user, your Pens can be seen in debug view by anyone, even while logged out, which makes it easier to share the debug view with clients or view it on your mobile device, since you don't have to go through the log in process.
+If you're a PRO member, your Pens can be seen in debug view by anyone, even while logged out, which makes it easier to share the debug view with clients or view it on your mobile device, since you don't have to go through the log in process.

 You can reach the Debug Mode on your own Pens through the Change View Switcher while logged in: